Behind Enemy Lines (2001 film): Sequels

-Behind Enemy Lines was followed by three direct-to-video Spiritual successors.
+Behind Enemy Lines was followed by three direct-to-video spiritual successors.
 Behind Enemy Lines II: Axis of Evil was released in 2006, Behind Enemy Lines: Colombia was released in 2009 (this film was co-produced by WWE Studios) and SEAL Team 8: Behind Enemy Lines was released in 2014.

-2017 television pilot
+Television pilot

 The Fox network ordered a pilot episode of a series loosely based on the film in February 2017 for consideration as part of the network's 2017–18 television season.
-It was ultimately canceled.
+Fox chose not to order further episodes after the pilot.